Teaching Rosh Hashanah Through the Lens of Jewish Values

 Contents

-The Jewish Calendar Wheel is a coloring activity designed to help students visualize the connection between the Jewish and Gregorian calendars.
-By engaging in this activity, students can better understand why the dates of Jewish holidays, like Hanukkah, vary each year compared to the Gregorian calendar.
-This activity also serves as an excellent way for students to learn the names of the Hebrew months and the annual cycle of Jewish holidays.
+The Jewish Calendar Wheel is a hands-on coloring activity that helps students visualize the relationship between the Jewish and Gregorian calendars.
+Students will explore why Jewish holidays shift each year and learn the names of the Hebrew months while gaining a clearer picture of the annual Jewish holiday cycle.

 Symbols of Rosh Hashanah Booklet

-This interactive Yom Kippur Flipbook guides students in learning about, connecting with, and reflecting about Yom Kippur through a series of prompts, making it ideal for teachers in busy classrooms or high holiday programming.
+This interactive Yom Kippur Flipbook guides students in learning about, connecting with, and reflecting on Yom Kippur through a series of meaningful prompts.

 Sukkot BINGO

 Have fun in the sukkah with Sukkot BINGO!
-This low-prep game encourages interaction and friendly competition among people of all ages, while learning about the symbols of this important Jewish holiday.
+This low-prep game encourages interaction and friendly competition among people of all ages while they learn about the symbols of this important Jewish holiday.
 The set comes with 32 cards featuring adorable Sukkot-themed images, including children decorating a sukkah, lulavs, etrogs, Torahs, and more!

 Before You Buy